Jean Frydman: Personal life

 Jean Frydman had six children, ten grandchildren, and was married to his third wife, Daniela Frydman at the time of his death.
 He was a friend of former French President Valéry Giscard d'Estaing, former Israeli President Shimon Peres, former Israeli Prime Minister Ehud Barak, and former IMF Managing Director Dominique Strauss-Kahn.

-Frydman died in Savyon, Israel, on 14 March 2021, at the age of 95.
+Jean Frydman died in Savyon, Israel, on 14 March 2021, at the age of 95.
+His passing was announced by Michael Bar-Zohar and confirmed by a family spokesperson in France.
+A biography, Jean Frydman, tableaux d'une vie, was written by former Israeli ambassador Elie Barnavi.